BenQuartermaine/javascript-full-day/README.md

 Today we will learn about (Part 1):

-1. Basic javascript methods and data types
+1. Basic javascript methods and data types (strings, arrays, objects)
-2. the .forEach method
+2. the `.forEach` array method
 3. String interpolation `${}`
-3. DOM manipulation using .querySelector
+3. DOM manipulation using `.querySelector`, `insertAdjacentHTML`
-4. Static data display - rendering a list of movie
+4. Static data - rendering a list of movie
-5. API calls — rendering a list of movies (from the OMDB API)
+5. Dynamic data with OMDB API — rendering a list of movies
+6. Netlify - Pushing your work live onto `netlify`

 Exercise 1.
 -